Vyral/base-template/_posts/2018-06-05-how-do-short-sales-and-foreclosures-work.md

 {% include youtube.html %}

-<center>Short sales and foreclosures might sound like good deals for home buyers, but they can be nightmares for homeowners.
-Here’s how the process actually works.</center>
+<center><em>Short sales and foreclosures might sound like good deals for home buyers, but they can be nightmares for homeowners.
+Here&rsquo;s how the process actually works.</em></center>

+&nbsp;

 Today I’m talking about the difference between a short sale and a foreclosure.
 Most people believe that these types of properties are good deals and pretty straightforward, but we’re going to debunk that myth today.